ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 ```
 {: pre}

 The command prompts for the `manager` user password and then runs the `psql` CLI to connect to the database.
-To install the Cloud Databases plug-in, see [Connecting with psql documentation here](/docs/databases-for-postgresql-gen2?topic=databases-for-postgresql-gen2-connecting-psql).
+To install the {{site.data.keyword.databases-for}} plug-in, see [Connecting with psql documentation here](/docs/databases-for-postgresql-gen2?topic=databases-for-postgresql-gen2-connecting-psql).

 ### The `--parameters` parameter
 {: #flags-params-service-endpoints}